sdodlapati3/OmicsOracle/ADVANCED_CLEANUP_ANALYSIS.md

 # Start only backend
 ./start.sh --backend-only
-# OR use the convenient symlink:
-./start_server.sh

 # Start only frontend (if backend already running)
 ./start.sh --frontend-only
-# OR use the convenient symlink:
-./start-frontend.sh

 # Full-stack with development tools
 ./start.sh --dev